wilkox/treemapify/README.md

 ![](examples/geom_treemap_text.png)

-Note that some countries have been hidden. `geom_treemap_text` will hide text labels that cannot fit a tile without being shrunk below a minimum size, by default 4 points.
+Note that the names of some countries have been hidden. `geom_treemap_text` will hide text labels that cannot fit a tile without being shrunk below a minimum size, by default 4 points.
 This can be adjusted with the ‘min.size’ option.

 `geom_treemap` supports subgrouping of tiles within a treemap by passing a ‘subgroup’ aesthetic.
 Let's subgroup the countries by region, draw a border